apache/airflow/docs/apache-airflow/best-practices.rst

           my_expensive_response = expensive_api_call()
           print(my_expensive_response)

-In the first example, ``expensive_api_call`` is executed each time the DAG file is parsed, which will result in suboptimal performance in the DAG file processing.
+In the first example, ``expensive_api_call`` is executed each time the Dag file is parsed, which will result in suboptimal performance in the Dag file processing.
 In the second example, ``expensive_api_call`` is only called when the task is running and thus is able to be parsed without suffering any performance hits.
-To test it out yourself, implement the first DAG and see "Hello from Airflow!" printed in the scheduler logs!
+To test it out yourself, implement the first Dag and see "Hello from Airflow!" printed in the scheduler logs!

 Note that import statements also count as top-level code.
 So, if you have an import statement that takes a long time or the imported module itself executes code at the top-level, that can also impact the performance of the scheduler.
 The following example illustrates how to handle expensive imports.

 .. code-block:: python

-  # It's ok to import modules that are not expensive to load at top-level of a DAG file
+  # It's ok to import modules that are not expensive to load at top-level of a Dag file
   import random
   import pendulum

-  # Expensive imports should be avoided as top level imports, because DAG files are parsed frequently, resulting in top-level code being executed.
+  # Expensive imports should be avoided as top level imports, because Dag files are parsed frequently, resulting in top-level code being executed.
   #
   # import pandas
   # import torch